Wells Fargo pushes back return-to-office date to Nov. 1 - memo - NewsBreak

 Wells Fargo pushes back return-to-office date to Nov.
 1 - memo

-(Reuters) - Wells Fargo & Co on Tuesday pushed back the date when its employees return to office in the United States to the beginning of November, according to a memo seen by Reuters.
+Sept 14 (Reuters) - Wells Fargo & Co (WFC.N) on Tuesday pushed back the date when its employees return to office in the United States to the beginning of November, according to a memo seen by Reuters.

 Wells Fargo's operations and contact center employees will start returning to office over several weeks beginning Nov.
 1, followed by business support and enterprise functions in December, according to the memo.